 Replenishing engine oil: If the oil level is low, or at lowest mark, add recommended oil to the upper dipstick mark.

-When adding engine oil, use the same brand and same grade oil.
+• When adding engine oil, use the same brand and same grade oil.

 Be careful not to mix dust and water when adding the engine oil.
-If the oil over flows, wipe it up with rag.